Meet Your Mentor

 2012 — The Painter

 Jason didn't start painting because he loved the craft.
-He started because he needed to make money and noticed an industry full of unprofessional operators.
-Where others saw a trade, he saw a business waiting to be built.
+He started because he saw an industry full of unprofessional operators and recognized an opportunity to do better.

-Paris Painting launched in Minneapolis, MN with Jason and a few of his old college roommates.
+Paris Painting launched in Minneapolis with Jason and a few college roommates.
 No systems, no playbook.
-Just hustle, an obsession with doing things right, and a stubborn refusal to run a sloppy operation.
+Just a commitment to doing work right and building something sustainable.

 2013 — 2020 · The Operator

-Jason systematized everything obsessively.
-Open-book management, financial literacy training for painters, uniformed crews, wrapped vehicles, detailed estimating systems.
-He treated a painting company like a Fortune 500 would treat any other business.
+Jason systematized everything with intention.
+Open-book management, financial literacy programs for crew members, professional uniforms and vehicles, detailed systems at every level.
+He ran a painting company like any Fortune 500 would.

-Along the way, he became a prominent voice in the painting industry: 100+ podcast appearances, industry workshops, becoming board Chair of the PCA, and a reputation for being direct, systems-obsessed, and unapologetically professional.
+Along the way, he became a visible presence in the industry — 100+ podcast appearances, speaking engagements, board leadership, and a reputation for being direct, principled, and professional.

 2021 — 2023 · The Visionary

-Jason realized the playbook that built Paris Painting could be replicated.
+Jason realized the playbook that built Paris Painting could work elsewhere.
 He founded Aleph Holdings, a portfolio of 25+ painting and contracting companies with $100M+ in combined revenue.
-Each company keeps its own identity while getting shared systems, support, and operational excellence.
+Each keeps its own identity while sharing systems, expertise, and operational discipline.

-He also launched Aleph Capital for real estate investments and became a sought-after industry speaker.
-His "Wild West Parable" became a signature framework, challenging an industry full of undisciplined operators to professionalize or get left behind.
+He also launched Aleph Capital for real estate investments and became a sought-after speaker.
+His frameworks began challenging an industry full of undisciplined operators to professionalize.

 2023 — Present · The Coach

-Before all the success, Jason had realized that success without meaning is a more expensive version of being stuck.
+Before all the success, Jason had learned something crucial: success without meaning is just a more expensive version of being stuck.

-40+ clients later, the framework has proven itself.
-Not because it's theoretical, but because it was born from the actual experience of building, scaling, achieving, and then asking: "What actually matters?"
+40+ coaching clients later, the framework has proven itself.
+Not because it's clever or novel.
+Because it was born from actually building, scaling, achieving, and then asking: "What was the point?"

-Jason is openly Christian, and his faith is central to everything he does.
+Jason is openly Christian, and his faith is at the center of everything he does.
 His personal purpose statement is "Praise, Revere and Serve God."
 It's not a tagline.
-It's the anchor for every decision, every coaching session, every relationship.
+It's the anchor for every decision and relationship.

-With clients who share his faith, scripture and prayer are a natural part of the process.
+With clients who share his faith, scripture and prayer are a natural part of the work.
 With clients who don't, Jason adapts the language while preserving the concepts.
-The framework itself is designed to work with any belief system, because the principles of identity, intention, and purpose are universal.
+The framework works across any belief system because identity and intention are universal.

 What doesn't change: the conviction that success is stewardship, not entitlement.
-That wealth is a tool for service, not an end in itself.
-And that the point of building something great is what you do with it after.
+That resources are tools for service.
+And that the reason to build something great is what you do with it after.

 "All resources, money, people, opportunities, are entrusted, not owned.
 Success creates responsibility, not entitlement."Jason Paris

-Training for 100 mile races and then 200 mile plus.
-Not because it's easy, but because the suffering teaches things comfort never will.
+Training for 100-mile and 200-mile races.
+Not because they're comfortable, but because endurance teaches what comfort never will.

-Flies as a way to push limits and see the world from a different altitude.
-Sometimes literally with his kids in the back seat.
+Flies as a way to push limits and see the world from a different vantage point.
+Sometimes with his kids in the back seat.

 Married to Amy.
 Five homeschooled children.
 The family section of his own Life Arrow is just as detailed as the business one.